Best Stick Welder Reviews – Buying Guide

 Stick welding also makes fumes and can smoke up, which can be burdensome if working in a tight space.
 Therefore, you will want to make sure you have proper ventilation or are wearing a respiration mask.
 Welding screens will prevent sparks from hitting you in the face.
 There are more up to date welding models whose features include splatter reduction.

 A few factors will depend on how costly your unit will be.
 For example, whether it is AC or DC, an inverter or transformer, or how up to date the features are will all dictate the price.
 It is easy to find an inexpensive machine, but you don’t want to sacrifice high quality for low cost.
 Consider carefully how much you will use the machine.
 It is better to spend a bit more and purchase a reliable machine that you can use for many years to come.
 Unlike other types of welding, stick welding only has one consumable necessary to purchase, which are electrodes.
 Knowing that you only have one consumable to replace down the line may give you some financial leeway.
 If you are on a tight budget with no breathing room, then you might be able to do without all the special features.
 While nice to have, they are not an absolute necessity.

-Lastly, make sure you have done your research.
+Make sure you have done your research before buying.
 Maybe trusted colleagues or professionals have units they recommend.
 If you can try out a stick welder before purchasing, we highly recommend you do so.
 Always be sure to scan the reviews for the product online as they will give you a good indication of how they perform and how easy they are to use.